-Arm cuff devices are traditionally seen in doctors’ offices and come in two forms: manual and digital.
+Arm cuff devices (known as sphygmomanometers) are traditionally seen in doctors’ offices and come in two forms: manual and digital.
 Manual sphygmomanometers use a stethoscope and pump to inflate the cuff while digital sphygmomanometers automatically inflate the cuff.

 Doctors regularly use manual sphygmomanometers to take patients’ blood pressure readings.

-The patient sits upright and relaxes the body and an arm cuff is wrapped around the upper arm (around the brachial artery).
-There needs to be a two-fingers width between the cuff and arm before inflating to ensure an accurate measurement.
+The patient sits upright and relaxes the body, and an arm cuff is wrapped around the upper arm (around the brachial artery).
+There needs to be a two-finger width between the cuff and arm before inflating to ensure an accurate measurement.